AquaCobell/awtrix-windows-tray/README.md

 ##### Requirements:
 - Ulanzi AWTRIX with Awtrix Light
 - Java Version 17+
+- Discord Bot Token
+- Discord User ID

 #### Initital Setup
 Download icon 31722 on your Awtrix
 Download .jar file from Release Section and run it.

+Now a purple spotify icon should be in your windows tray.

-Go in your Windows Tray -> Settings > General > Enter local IP Adress from your Ulanzi Clock
+Right click -> Settings > General > Enter local IP Adress from your Ulanzi Clock

 Settings > Discord > SetDiscordToken > Enter your Discord Bot Token